 This contender has a similar design to other Lezyne pumps we tested, such as the Lezyne Road Drive and Lezyne Gauge Drive.
 The flex fill hose is stored in the handle of the pump.
 When you need it, simply unthread, remove and thread it onto the pump discharge.
 The hose is similar to the Road Drive hose, but it omits the Presta slip-fit connection for a Schrader valve connection.

 The ABS valve allows the user to release pressure in the hose to aid in removal of the thread on chuck from the valve.
 We love the ABS feature and wish that every pump had one.
 The look of the pump is clean and refined.
 It is all aluminum, with black sections on each end and raw aluminum in the middle of the pump.
 The rubber caps on both ends are vital features that prevent contamination of the pump discharge and hose.

 The Pressure Drive is very portable.
 It weighs 90g and is only 19cm in length.
 The Topeak Race Rocket HP is slightly shorter in length and a bit smaller in diameter.
 The Pressure Drive fits well in a jersey and does not stick out of the pocket as much as the Road Drive.
 A frame mount bracket is also included.

 This pump retails for $45 and is a great value.
-The Lezyne Road Drive will also do a phenomenal job of inflating road bike tires, ringing in as the Editors' Choice for inflating road bike tires, costing $5 more than the Pressure Drive.
-Alternatively, if you're on a super tight budget, the Pro Bike Tool Mini costs $30 and wins our Best Bang for Your Buck award.
-For $2 less, you can take home the Topeak Road Master Blaster, which scores well across the board in every single metric, especially if you're a road biker.
+However, the Lezyne Road Drive will also do a phenomenal job of inflating road bike tires, costing $5 more than the Pressure Drive it's our Editor's Choice for road bike tires.
+Alternatively, if you're on a super tight budget, the Pro Bike Tool costs $30 and wins our Best Bang for Your Buck award.

 OutdoorGearLab Member Reviews